How to Cook a Turkey

 So you've decided to be in charge of the turkey this year?
 You've come to the right place for advice.
 First of all, if you haven't already purchased your bird, be sure to read all about how to buy a turkey and how to safely thaw frozen turkey.
 Next, let's talk about how to cook that bird.

-You'll be glad to know that cooking a turkey is actually very easy.
+You'll be glad to know that cooking a turkey is surprisingly easy.
 Even with just a little bit of prep, you'll get great results you can be proud of.
 Here's how to prepare a thawed turkey for roasting in the oven:

 - If you are stuffing the turkey, stuff it loosely, allowing about ½ to ¾ cup stuffing per pound of turkey.
 See how to stuff a turkey.

 - Tie drumsticks together with string, and brush the skin with melted butter or oil.
 See how to truss a turkey.

 - What oven temperature to cook a turkey: Place the bird on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven (or follow recipe instructions).
 See how long to cook a turkey.

 Read more: How Long to Cook a Turkey